MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/extend-m365-teams-message-extension.md

 To preview your app running in Outlook on the web:

-1. Sign in to [outlook.com](https://www.outlook.com) using credentials for your test tenant.
+1. Sign in to [outlook.com](https://www.outlook.com) using your test tenant credentials.
 1. Select **New message**.
 1. Open **More apps** flyout menu on the bottom of the composition window.